kermo-dev/shodan-API/README.md

 # shodan-API
-Just a simple test usin host shodan API
+Just a simple test using host shodan API